- Safe and accessible form of yoga and meditation suitable for all levels of fitness and flexibility, no previous experience required.

-Regular yoga classes generally include:
+Regular yoga or meditation classes generally include:

-- Activation to warm up the body
+- Activations to warm up the body and release stress

-- Energy Block Release sequences
+- Energy Block Release sequences unique to Dru Yoga

-- Flowing sequences and postures
+- Flowing sequences and postures (asana)

-- Focus on breath awareness
+- Focus on breath awareness and practices (pranayama)

 - Nature based affirmations / visualisations